Harisreenivas18/Organic-Co/README.md

 Organic Co is a modern eco-friendly ecommerce platform developed to promote sustainable living through environmentally conscious products.
 The website provides users with a clean and responsive shopping experience while encouraging the use of reusable, biodegradable, and organic alternatives.

-This project was built using Spring Boot, Java, HTML, Tailwind CSS, JavaScript, and PostgreSQL/H2 Database.
+This project was built using Spring Boot, Java, HTML, Tailwind CSS, JavaScript, and PostgreSQL.

 ---